Nickforall/Freight/README.md

 ## Configuration

 You can set a custom error object that will be returned in the errors array in your payloads.
-This object must be defined in the schemna you're calling `define_payload` from.
+This object must be defined in the schema you're calling `define_payload` from.

 ```elixir
 config :freight,